 The project

-An industrial consortium of European Earth Observation (EO) service providers led by Planetek Italia will work for the European Environment Agency (EEA) to implement the new product on Coastal Zones that will enrich the Thematic Hotspot Mapping category of the COPERNICUS Land Monitoring Service (CLMS).
+An industrial consortium of European Earth Observation (EO) service providers led by Planetek Italia worked for the European Environment Agency (EEA) to implement the new product on Coastal Zones that will enrich the Thematic Hotspot Mapping category of the COPERNICUS Land Monitoring Service (CLMS).

 Thematic hotspot mapping activities within the CLMS aim, complementary to generic wall-to-wall mapping, to provide specific and detailed land cover / land use (LC/LU) information to address environmental challenges and issues.

-The new products will cover all European coastal territory to an inland depth of 10 km with a total area of approximately 730,000 km².
-The products will have a minimum mapping unit of 0.5 ha and record around 60 LC/LU classes.
+The new products covers all European coastal territory to an inland depth of 10 km with a total area of approximately 730,000 km².
+The products has a minimum mapping unit of 0.5 ha and record around 60 LC/LU classes.

-The initial production of the Coastal Zone hotspot thematic mapping will consist of:
+The Coastal Zone hotspot thematic mapping consist of:

 - a LC/LU status layer for 2012